 - Bar Captain

-In 2016, there was an estimated number of 611,200 jobs in the United States for Bartender.
+In the United States, there were 611,200 jobs for Bartender in 2016.
 New jobs are being produced at a rate of 2.5% which is below the national average.
 The Bureau of Labor Statistics predicts 15,100 new jobs for Bartender by 2026.
 Due to new job openings and attrition, there will be an average of 102,300 job openings in this field each year.

 The states with the most job growth for Bartender are Colorado, Utah, and Washington.
 Watch out if you plan on working in Ohio, West Virginia, or Minnesota.
 These states have the worst job growth for this type of profession.

 How Much Does a Bartender Make?

 The average yearly salary of a Bartender ranges between $17,610 and $42,230.